X3n0m0rph59/prefault/README.md

 # prefault Project

-A leightweight tool to pre-fault pages from often used files, ahead of time.
+A leightweight tool used to pre-fault pages from often used files into memory, ahead of time.
 Supports locking of core libraries into memory to avoid eviction of important pages, which may cause a laggy user experience.

 ## Advantages over `precached`